whoisjustinngo/tp/docs/DeveloperGuide.md

 Each `VEVENT` will be represented as a `Schedule`, and each recurrence specified (if applicable) in `RRULE` are independent `Schedules` with different start and end times.
 The import will not be made if there are exceptions thrown in the process of parsing errors or fails during verification of whether the schedule has conflicts.
 If clashes exist, users will be prompted with the same message as when they add a single clashing schedule.
 No imports will be made.
-This is to get the user to do manual conflict resolution, where they need to discover and deconflict clashing schedules until the import is successful.
+This is to get the user to do manual conflict resolution, where they need to discover and deconflict clashing schedules until the import is successful. (see [adding recurring entries to the schedule](#adding-recurring-entries-to-the-schedule))

 ### Convenience Commands

 To not have to go to a specific tab in order to run commands for the said tab, users can add a tab name to indicate which tab to run the command in.
-To give the users visual feedback, we need to switch to the tab the command was intended for after the command is executed.
+To give the users visual feedback, the app will switch to the tab the command was intended for after the command is executed.

 #### Implementation